 A series of dilutions of HIV-1 DNA standard corresponding to 106 to 100 was included in each experiment in order to generate an external standard curve.
 The PCR mixture (total volume 20 μl) in nuclease free water contained MyTaq™ HS DNA Polymerase, final concentrations of 3mM MgCl2 and 0.5μM of each primer and 5μl of purified DNA or negative control.
 All samples were analysed in duplicate.
 The amplification protocol for HIV-1 on the CFX96™ (IVD) BIORAD was as follows: a 5 min denaturation step at 95°C for polymerase activation, of 45 cycles consisting of 15 seconds at 92°C, 1 minute at 65°C. The fluorescence was measured at the end of each elongation step.
 A fragment from the CCR5 gene was amplified in parallel with the HIV-1 LTR gene to quantify the total number of investigated cellular purified DNA of CD4+ cells.

-It has been found that after the treatment, all the four patients were HIV asymptomatic seropositive, since their report showing positive with HIV COMB (Followed the Manufacture's protocol) (Table 1.1).
+It has been found that after the Support, all the four patients were HIV asymptomatic seropositive, since their report showing positive with HIV COMB (Followed the Manufacture's protocol) (Table 1.1).
 Plasma viral load were detectable for all treated patient.
 The table 1.2: show different western blot band profile in the serum (Detection Genelab HIV Blot 2.2 USFDA) confirming the HIV Antibodies and HIV type.
 The blood samples were reported HIV-1 type for all individual.
 Table 1.1, Figure1, 1.2 and Table 1.3: shows proviral DNA not detected for all five treated patient.

 Graphical representation of real-time PCR data on patient sample: Indicating amplification of HIV LTR in all HIV-1 DNA Standard (106-100.
 RFU is plotted against cycle.
 The threshold (Blue line) is set.
 The Ct value of target recorded.
 Amplifications were performed using BIORAD CFX Manager IVD edition 1.6.